 We also receive babies transferred from surrounding hospitals that need neonatal intensive care.

-Once the baby is table, we start considering when the baby will be discharged home.
+Once the baby is stable, we start considering when the baby will be discharged home.
 During the NICU stay, we will start working together to provide you with training for when the baby is at home.
 Written instructions and anything else you need will be provided at discharge.

 In order for baby to go home, the following signs are needed: